OpenSourceFellows/amplify/.github/ISSUE_TEMPLATE/hackathon-design-onboarding.md

 ---
-name: Hackathon UI/UX
+name: "Hackathon Design issue"
-about: An onboarding guide for hackathon volunteers working on UI/UX Design
+about: 'Onboarding issue for Hackathon Participants '
-title: 'Hackathon UI/UX Participant'
+title: 'Hackathon UI/UX'
-labels: ramping
+labels: 'design'
-assignees: '@evelynluu2'
+assignees: ''
 ---

 Hi and welcome to being part of ProgramEquity via the Dare to Dream Hackathon!
 Here is a self paced guide to get familiar with the projects stack as well as how to use available resources.

 **Resources:**